 At 80,000 Hours, we encourage people to work on problems that are neglected by others and large in scale.
 Unfortunately, this often also means that people could accidentally do more damage if things don’t go well.

-It seems to us that Sino–Western coordination on AI safety and governance is an issue for which this is a danger.
+It seems to us that China–Western coordination on AI safety and governance is an issue for which this is a danger.

 This article lists six ways people trying to do good can unintentionally set back their cause.
 Many of them apply to this career path.